MULKHI/KS-Cucumber-Web-Automation/README.md

 # KS-Cucumber-Web-Automation
 Katalon Studio Automation test using BDD Cucumber

-Feature File in the folder /Include/features
+- [x] Feature File in the folder /Include/features

-Step Definitions in the folder
+- [x] Step Definitions in the folder /Include/scripts/groovy

 ## Why using BDD Cucumber